 In order for the supervisory board to be able to perform its tasks in an optimal way, the supervisory board’s rules of procedure provide for two standing committees.
 The work of the committees is regularly reported to the supervisory board.

 The main task of the audit committee is to support the supervisory board in meeting its control obligation in terms of the correctness of the separate and consolidated financial statements, the work of the auditor as well as the internal control functions, especially risk management.
-The audit committee included Dr. Lange (chair), Dr. Braun (deputy chair) and Mr. Schwerdtle in the reporting year.
-In his role as financial expert, the chair of the audit committee holding the post in the reporting period, Dr. Lange, meets the statutory requirements in terms of his independence and knowledge of the areas of financial reporting and auditing.
+The audit committee included Dr. Lange (committee chairman), Dr. Braun (deputy committee chairman) and Mr. Schwerdtle in the reporting year.
+In his role as financial expert, the chairman of the audit committee holding the position in the reporting period, Dr. Lange, meets the requirements in terms of his independence and knowledge of the areas of financial reporting and auditing.

-The nomination committee prepares suggestions for the nomination of supervisory board members to be presented to the general meeting; it also examines the remuneration structure of the management board and other management positions at windeln.de.
+The nomination committee prepares suggestions for the nomination of supervisory board members to be presented to the general meeting; it also examines the remuneration structure of the management board and other management positions at windeln.de in accordance with the mandate given by the supervisory board.
+In financial year 2016, the nomination committee was made up of Dr. Braun (committee chairman), Mr. Schwerdtle (deputy committee chairman) and Mr. Lange.

 The “law on gender equality in managerial positions in the private and public sector” dated April 24, 2015 and which came into effect as of May 1, 2015 requires windeln.de SE to define targets for the female representation quota in the supervisory board and management board and in the two management levels below the management board.
 The targets are defined by the supervisory board for the supervisory board and management board, and by the management board for the two management levels below the management board.

-The supervisory board (relating to the composition of the supervisory board and management board in accordance with Sec.
+In 2016, the supervisory board (relating to the composition of the supervisory board and management board in accordance with Sec.
 111 (5) AktG) and the management board (relating to the composition of the other management levels in accordance with Sec.
-76 (4) AktG) set the following targets for the quota for female representation in the respective boards, committees and management levels with an implementation deadline by June 30, 2022:
+76 (4) AktG) set the following targets for the quota for female representation in the respective boards, committees and management levels with an implementation deadline by June 30, 2017:

 |First management level||30%|